hugovangalen/RetroUSBJoystick/README.md

 - Two NRF24L01 modules.
 NOTE: These modules run on 3.3V -- connecting them to 5V from the Arduino may fry them!

 Additional dependencies:
-- NRFLite library, https://github.com/dparson55/NRFLite (this can be installed through the Library Manager in Arduino IDE)

 The "server" will be connected to the PC or other machine via USB and receives radio packets from the "client".
 The joystick is physically connected to the "client" board which sends the changes over the radio.